zhaohuic/Docs/docs/Software/IDE/VSCode.md

 The documentation of VS Code is available at [VS Code documentation](https://code.visualstudio.com/docs).
 You can download the VS Code from [VS Code download page](https://code.visualstudio.com/Download)

 ## Using VS Code

+!!! warning

+        If you want to use VS Code on NJIT cluster, don't use VS Code installed on your machine to connect to cluster!
+Please use the method described belelow so that you can use VS Code not only to edit scripts, but also run your script on the cluster.

+Use the following slurm script
 To use VS Code on NJIT cluster, you need to install VS Code extension [Remote-SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh).
 You can do so directly within VS Code: Use the top-menu bar and navigate to <kbd>File</kbd>-><kbd>Preferences</kbd>-><kbd>Extensions</kbd>.
 Then search for Remote-SSH and install.
 The Remote-SSH extension allows you to connect to a NJIT cluster directly from your local machine.
 Once the extension is installed, the bottom-left of your VS Code application will show a green box (<kbd>Open a Remote Window</kbd>).
 Clicking on it opens a dropdown menu (see the video below), where you should select <kbd>Configure SSH Hosts</kbd>.
 You will see a config file where you can specify the address of the cluster (HostName) as well as your username and store them under a convenient name.
 See the below snippet for the entries in Lochness cluster.
 ```